 I’ve got it covered

 Image clarity’s main enemy is dust.
-Laboratories are reasonably clean environments, but dust can be carried in from outside and will ultimately find its way to the optical components of a microscope.
+Laboratories are reasonably clean environments, but dust can be carried in from outside and will ultimately find its the optical components of a microscope.
 The easiest way to prevent microscopes from becoming dust collectors is to use the dust cover which came with the microscope.
 These often-neglected plastic covers can sometimes be found stuffed under the bench or tucked away in a forgotten corner of the lab, where they are keeping a section of the bench nicely dust- and dirt-free.
 If the microscope doesn’t have a dust cover, replacement ones can be purchased from microscopy suppliers, or the simplest (and cheapest) option is to use a thick bin liner.
 Get into the habit of replacing the dust cover after each imaging session and persuade other users to do the same.

 Know what you are doing

-If you sit down and find yourself faced with a dirty microscope, or an incorrectly aligned light source, routine cleaning and microscope maintenance can be carried out even by a relatively inexperienced beginner.
+If you sit down and find yourself faced with a dirty microscope or an incorrectly aligned light source, routine cleaning and microscope maintenance can be carried out even by a relatively inexperienced beginner.
 However, be warned!
 Don’t be tempted to strip down and clean optical components unless you know how to do this correctly.
 Improper cleaning of lenses and components can do more harm than good.
 Some of the corrected and immersion objectives can cost as much as a complete research-grade microscope, so always follow the manufacturer recommendations (or those of the microscope technician/lab manager).
 If in doubt—ask!
 For a more in-depth look at cleaning optical components, follow this link.

 One routine maintenance task that can be carried out by the user is the replacement and alignment of the microscope bulb.
 Before we cover this task, let’s look at common light sources in optical microscopy.